 Internal Mammary Artery (IMA): The medial source is the internal mammary artery (IMA) which runs on the deep side of the ribs, usually just on the sides of the sternum.
 In our practice, when performing free flaps, we usually perform an anastomosis (connection) to these vessels due to their reliable blood flow and size.

 Lateral Thoracic and Thoracoacromial Artery: The lateral thoracic and thoracoacromial vessels provide smaller contributions of blood supply to the breast and are reserved for special circumstances.

-Thoracodorsal Artery: Other vessels in the area that can be used for anastomosis is the thoracodorsal vessel.
+Thoracodorsal Artery: The thoracodorsal vessel is another vessel in the area that can be used for anastomosis.
 The thoracodorsal vessels provide blood supply to the latissimus dorsi muscle.
-These vessels are reserved as a “back-up” option, to preserve the latissimus dorsi muscle flap as a “life boat” for failed breast reconstruction.
+These vessels are reserved as a “back-up” option to preserve the latissimus dorsi muscle flap as a “lifeboat” for failed breast reconstruction.

 SKIN AND SOFT TISSUE